 Note: Cookies, snack cakes, and chips should be saved for occasional treats, given their poor nutritional quality.

 Whole Wheat English Muffins, Pita, or Tortillas.
 Stuff them with veggies or dip them in hummus or bean dip.

 Breakfast Cereal.
-Either dry or with low-fat milk, whole grain cereals like Cheerios, Grape-Nuts, Raisin Bran, Frosted Mini Wheats, and Wheaties make good snacks.
-Look for cereals with no more than 35% added sugars by weight1 (or roughly 8 grams of sugar per serving).
+Either dry or with low-fat milk, whole grain cereals like Cheerios, Grape-Nuts, Raisin Bran, Mini Wheats, and Wheaties make good snacks.
+Look for cereals with no more than 6g of sugars per serving.
+Here are some recommendations for buying breakfast cereal.

 Crackers.
 Whole-grain crackers like Triscuits, which come in different flavors or thin crisps (or similar woven wheat crackers), Kalvi Rye crackers, or whole wheat Matzos can be served alone or with toppings, like low-fat cheese, peanut butter, or low-fat, reduced-sodium luncheon meat.